 "This is my beloved Son, in whom I am well pleased.
+'Hear Him!'"

-Jesus took Peter, James and John up "on a high mountain" to pray (Matthew 17'1-8, Mark 9'2-8, Luke 9'28-36).
+Jesus took Peter, James and John up "on a high mountain to pray," Luke said.
+Little did they know what was in store for them (Matthew 17'1-8, Mark 9'2-8, Luke 9'28-36).

 "The Lord said to me: ...
 ‘I will raise up for them a Prophet like you from among their brethren and will put my words in His mouth and He shall speak to them all that I command Him.

 And it shall be that whoever will not hear my words, which He speaks in my name, I will require it of him’”, Deuteronomy 18’17-19.

 "For Moses truly said to the fathers, ‘The Lord your God will raise up for you a Prophet like me from your brethren.
 Him you shall hear in all things, whatever He says to you.